Skip to Main Content

 Costume Designers

+Here is how this works in practice.
 A costume designer creates the clothing and accessories worn by cast members, using wardrobe to communicate character, era, social status, and narrative arc.
-In Morocco, costume designers draw on centuries of textile artistry — from the intricate caftans and djellabas found in the souks of Fez and Marrakech to Berber weaving traditions and the contemporary fashion scene emerging in Casablanca's Gueliz district.
+In Morocco, costume designers draw on centuries of textile artistry — from the intricate caftans and djellabas found in the souks of Fez and Marrakech to Berber weaving traditions and the modern fashion scene emerging in Casablanca's Gueliz district.

-We connect you with Moroccan costume designers who bring both artistic vision and practical production expertise to every project.
-Our network includes professionals with access to Atlas Studios' massive wardrobe in Ouarzazate, Marrakech's artisan souks, Fez's traditional textile workshops, and the experienced costume teams behind Gladiator, Game of Thrones, and Kingdom of Heaven.
+Here is the short of it.
+We connect you with Moroccan costume designers who bring both artistic vision and practical production expertise to each project.
+Our network has pros with access to Atlas Studios' massive wardrobe in Ouarzazate, Marrakech's artisan souks, Fez's traditional textile workshops, and the skilled costume teams behind Gladiator, Game of Thrones, and Kingdom of Heaven.

 ACT 01